Fimoker/gencg_f2301/day6.md

 Topic of the fourth day is "Pixels".

 ## Concept
 I wanted to create some sort of bug like in this (example)[wwww].
-But first I needed to learn how to manipulate pixels.
-I have absolute no experience except maybe photoshop.
-So I have a rough idea, what technically would be possible.
-So this photoseries shows my progress:
+However, I had no prior experience in pixel manipulation, except for some knowledge gained from using Photoshop.
+With a rough idea of what might be technically possible, I documented my progress through this photo series:

-First I loaded the cup.
-In my mind it was a good idea to have a image with a white background.
-So I knew I could filter those empty pixels out.
-From this point onward I loaded the pixels into my canvas and tried to manipulate it.
+To start, I loaded an image of a cup.
+I chose an image with a white background, thinking it would be easier to filter out the empty pixels.
+From this point on, I began working with the pixels by loading them onto my canvas and experimenting with manipulation.

 #### The image
 ![1](content/day06/cup.jpg)